-Anyone who’s been to New York City will know that it could not possibly be described as quiet.
+Anyone who’s been to New York City will know that it’s the opposite of quiet.

-I handed our Airbnb guests a packet of earplugs in case the noises of New York City were too loud.
+We recently had some Airbnb guests staying at our Manhattan apartment.
+I handed them a packet of earplugs in case the noises of the city were too loud during the night.

 “We shouldn’t need them – we can sleep through anything!” was their reply.